Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

-An important imposition is the preservation of mixtures of operations by $p$, usually used as an argument for linearity.
-With it, we can represent states and effects in a vector space, and transformations as linear maps acting on them such that they preserve the sets of states and effects.
-This justifies the bracket notation by the identification of $p$ with an inner product in this space.
+indicating that this is an identification with a loop of processes and in analogy with quantum theory and linear algebra.
+To turn this analogy into an identification, one imposes that the function $p$ preserves mixtures of operations, i.e., the convex combination with scalar coefficients.
+From the preservation of mixtures, one can extend it to obtain linearity of $p$.
+With linearity, we can represent states and effects in a vector space, and transformations as linear maps acting on them such that they preserve the sets of states and effects.
+The identification of the bracket notation occurs with the identification of $p$ with an inner product in this vector space.

+\begin{example} Let's explicitly illustrate, as an example, the GPT structure of a qubit, the two-dimensional quantum system.
+Naturally, we can begin with the Bloch sphere representation, where a state $\rho$ is encoded as a vector $\vec{a}$ on a unit sphere in $\mathbb{R}^3$, thus $|\vec{a}|\leq 1$.
+Here, we have

+where $I$ is the identity matrix and $\vec{\sigma}$ is the vector given by the Pauli matrices basis.
+The origin of the space can be identified with $\bot$, and every vector from the origin to a point within the sphere determines the process defining the state given by that point.

+To define the effects, let us use the fact that quantum theory satisfies the condition of strong duality \cite{PhysRevLett.108.130401}.
+This property allows the set of states and effects to be represented in the same way, with the difference that the process occurs in the opposite direction, from the point on the sphere to the origin, but also uniquely defining a vector to represent the effect.

+Another property of quantum theory is that its set of physical transformations is maximal, meaning that all possible transformations are physically feasible.
+Due to linearity, we have that a transformation will be represented by a linear map $\overline{T}$ with induced norm $|\overline{T}|\leq 1$.

+With all this representation in a space $\mathbb{R}^3$, it is natural that probabilistic valuation be given by an inner product, which indeed occurs by the Born rule.
+We have that the trace can be calculated as